jaredhoberock/p0443_scheduler_simplification/README.md

 The proposed change is similar to a previous simplification which eliminated the concept `bulk_executor` while retaining the functionality of `bulk_execute`.

 Currently, concepts `executor` and `scheduler` are "peers".
 Both are usable with `execution::execute` and `execution::schedule`.
 This results in dependency cycles between `execute` and `schedule`, complicating the design and implementation of P0443.
+Additionally, `executor`s lack a channel for "scheduling" errors, which happen between `execution::execute` and the eventual invocation of the user function.

 Proposal Summary:
 * Allow `executor`s to optionally `execute` `receiver`s of `void` directly, in addition to nullary `invocable`s.
 Executors which natively `execute` a `receiver` must fulfill the `receiver` contract.